tracymiranda/blog-test/cm7j6htjc000509jr0r21d4lx.md

 * To see what logs are in a particular version of Firefox, you can examine the history of [Known CT Logs](https://searchfox.org/mozilla-central/source/security/ct/CTKnownLogs.h).

-To more details on Firefox CT policies, see [Certificate Transparency in Firefox](https://wiki.mozilla.org/SecurityEngineering/Certificate_Transparency)
+To learn more details on Firefox CT policies, see [Certificate Transparency in Firefox](https://wiki.mozilla.org/SecurityEngineering/Certificate_Transparency)

 ## Firefox & Tile-Based Logs